 Generally, this model looks something like this:

-- Each individual team member examines their own strengths and decides on an actionable goal they can achieve based on that strength by a certain date.
+- Each team member examines their own strengths and decides on an actionable goal they can achieve based on that strength by a certain date.

 This model never looks the same for two organizations.
 Each team member has inherent strengths, so this model is designed to help your nonprofit make the most of those strengths.